ComScore

 61. Make a Vision Board

 If your current world is a tad dull, seize the opportunity to envision a more colorful future with a nifty project that might actually keep you on target when it comes to your goals.
-(It’s like an aspirational collage and you can learn how to make one here.)
+(It’s like an aspirational collage and you can learn how to make a vision board here.)

 62. Write an Essay or Short Story